oteroleonardo/raphael-socket.io-express-mongoose/README.md

 Building the MarsMission web app
 --------------------------------

-We first need to download project dependecies and then we are ready to start it
+We first need to download project dependecies and then we are ready to start it:
 ```
 npm update
 node app.js
 ```
-fork me, and enjoy the ride!!!